GajendraAwasthi/EWS_Extension/README.md

 ---

 *This MVP fetches real-time suggestions from Google.
-For Bing or DuckDuckGo, you can adjust the fetch API endpoint in content.js.*
+If you want Bing or DuckDuckGo suggestions, adjust the API endpoint in content.js as needed.*